byfranke/PortScan/README.md

 Ensure all required libraries and compilers are set up correctly.
 Note: Unauthorized port scanning remains subject to legal and ethical considerations.
 Always secure proper authorization.

-**Summary of Changes from v0.2 to Beta v1.0:**
+**Summary of Changes from v0.2 to v0.3:**

-Input Validation: Beta v1.0 validates user inputs, reducing errors from invalid port numbers or menu selections.
+Input Validation: v0.3 validates user inputs, reducing errors from invalid port numbers or menu selections.
 IPv6 Support: Adds compatibility for IPv6, extending functionality beyond IPv4-only scanning in v0.2.
 Thread Limitation: Introduced a 50-thread cap for safer resource management and consistent performance.
-Memory Management: Addressed potential memory leaks by adding explicit memory release in Beta v1.0.
+Memory Management: Addressed potential memory leaks by adding explicit memory release in v0.3.
 Timeout Configuration: Added adjustable timeouts in port scanning for greater user control.
 Code Readability: Refactored the code into smaller, clearer functions, improving maintainability.
 Error Handling: Enhanced error management to make the tool more robust and reliable in unexpected conditions.
-Both versions retain their core functionality of scanning open ports, but Beta v1.0 significantly improves usability, efficiency, and adaptability.
+Both versions retain their core functionality of scanning open ports, but v0.3 significantly improves usability, efficiency, and adaptability.

 # Installation For Linux